 Description Check Multi-zone duct-free split systems: ACR copper piping rated at the system working pressure was used.
-LG Y-branch fitting was used per manufacturer's recommendations (Multi F MAX only).
+LG Y-branch fitting was used per manufacturer's recommendations.
 All refrigerant pipes and valves were insulated separately.
-Insulation is positioned up against the walls of the indoor units and branch distribution units (Multi F MAX only).
+Insulation is positioned up against the walls of the indoor units and branch distribution units (Multi F MAX with LGRED only).
 No gaps shown.
 Insulation was not compressed at clamps and hangers.